-- Make use of memory-efficient libraries (many of the current bottlenecks fall into this category). - Apply the blocking technique and vectorize your code. - Parallelize using: - Multi-threading (using Cython, numexpr, ...). - Multi-processing (via the multiprocessing module in Python) - Explicit message passing (IPython, MPI via mpi4py).
+- Make use of memory-efficient libraries (many of the current bottlenecks fall into this category). - Apply the blocking technique and vectorize your code. - Parallelize

 Parallelization is usually a pretty complex thing to program, so let's use existing libraries first!